 7. It is the foreign government’s responsibility to submit a complete manifest of both crew and passengers to U.S. Customs and Border Protection (CBP) at the Airport of Entry (AOE) a minimum of forty-eight (48) hours prior to arrival in the United States and/or U.S. territories.
 In addition, some military locations will require a complete manifest prior to issuance of final clearance to land at the airfield.

-8. For military airfields, the owning military service headquarters will issue a Prior Permission Required (PPR) number as finial authorization to use the military airfield.
-The embassy and aircraft commanders are responsible for ensuring PPRs have been approved for all military landing locations prior to departure from their home station or point prior to entry into the United States.
+8. For military airfields, the owning military service headquarters will issue a Prior Permission Required (PPR) number as final authorization to use the military airfield.
+The foreign embassy and aircraft commanders are responsible for ensuring PPRs have been approved for all military landing locations prior to departure from their home station or point prior to entry into the United States.
 Any changes to the landing times, cargo, or crew/passengers may require reissuance of the PPR and amending of the Diplomatic Clearance.
 The minimum amount of advance notice is twenty-four hours; yet, some airfields require greater lead times.
 Headquarters, United States Air Force will attempt to obtain the PPR number for all diplomatically cleared aircraft seeking permission to land at U.S. Air Force bases and will input the PPR number into DCAS along with the ALAN number.
 Final authority for issuing a PPR rest with the base/installation commander and airfield manager and is based on factors such as Maximum on Ground (MOG), base/installation closures, manning and shift restrictions, HAZMAT restrictions, weapons restrictions, or persistent violation of base/installation guidelines.

-1. Each foreign mission in the United States seeking diplomatic clearance must have at least one trained DCAS operator.
+1. Each foreign embassy in the United States seeking diplomatic clearance must have at least one trained DCAS operator.
 DCAS users obtain an account by visiting https://dcas.state.gov, selecting "Request Account" in the upper right-hand corner and following the instructions.
-The PM/ISO Diplomatic Clearance Officer will respond and assist the requestor, as necessary, to use the system.>
+The PM/GPI Diplomatic Clearance Officer will respond and assist the requestor, as necessary, to use the system.

-2. Follow the procedures as detailed in the Diplomatic Clearance Application System (DCAS) User Guide.
+2. Please follow the procedures as detailed in the Diplomatic Clearance Application System (DCAS) User Guide.
 The User Guide is located within the “Admin” tab after logging into the user’s account at: https://dcas.state.gov.

-3. Checklist for ensuring DCAS Application Blocks are properly and completely annotated:
+3. To follow is a checklist for ensuring DCAS Application Blocks are properly and completely annotated:

 a.
 Ensure applicant contact information is complete and current.
 This is provided via the submitter’s DCAS account profile stored within the database.
 Provide a reliable after-hours point of contact telephone number for use during urgent situations.